Altaf-hucn/Industrial-defective-chips-detection-using-deep-convolutional-neural-network-with-IFM/README.md

 ---
 ## Abstract

 The growing demand for high-quality industrial products has led to a significant emphasis on image anomaly detection (AD).
-AD in industrial goods presents a formidable research challenge that demands the application of sophisticated techniques to identify and address deviations from the expected norm accurately.
-Manufacturers increasingly recognize the significance of employing intelligent systems to detect flaws and defects in product parts.
-However, industrial settings pose several challenges: diverse categories, limited abnormal samples and vagueness.
+AD in industrial goods presents a formidable research challenge that demands sophisticated techniques to accurately identify and address deviations from the expected norm.
+Manufacturers increasingly recognize the importance of employing intelligent systems to detect flaws and defects in product parts.

+However, industrial settings pose several challenges such as diverse categories, limited abnormal samples, and vagueness in anomalies.
 Hence, there is a growing demand for advanced image AD techniques within industrial product manufacturing.

-In this paper, an intelligent industrial defective chips detection framework is proposed which mainly consists of three core components.
-First, the convolutional features of the efficient backbone model is effectively utilized to balance the computational complexity and performance of industrial resource-constrained devices.
-Secondly, a novel inverse feature matching followed by masking method is proposed to enhance the explanability that localizes the abnormal regions of the abnormal chips.
-Finally, to evaluate our proposed method a comprehensive ablation study is conducted, where different machine learning and deep learning algorithms are analysed to claim the superiority of our method.
-Furthermore, to help the research community, a benchmark dataset is collected from real-world industry manufacturing for defective chip detection.
-The empirical results from the dataset demonstrate the strength and effectiveness of the proposed model compared to the other models.
+In this paper, we propose an intelligent industrial defective chips detection framework consisting of three core components:

+1. **Efficient Backbone Model**: Utilization of convolutional features from an efficient backbone model to balance computational complexity and performance for industrial resource-constrained devices.
+2. **Inverse Feature Matching with Masking**: A novel inverse feature matching followed by a masking method is introduced to enhance explainability, localizing abnormal regions in defective chips.
+3. **Comprehensive Ablation Study**: Different machine learning and deep learning algorithms are analyzed to demonstrate the superiority of the proposed method.

+Additionally, a benchmark dataset collected from real-world industrial manufacturing for defective chip detection is provided.
+The empirical results demonstrate the effectiveness of the proposed model compared to other methods.

 ---

 ## Installation